Kizazi Moto: Generation Fire Feels Like the Spark of Something Great

 Given that this is a Disney series, there’s more than a little bit of superhero splash in Mkhuzi and Raymond Malinga’s Herderboys, which opens the entire series and features a young teen trying to prove himself to a trio of warrior herders.
 What makes the short so compelling is how easily it makes its setting feel alive.
 The cattle being herded are all part cyborg, and as they eat, their horns form crystals that are used to power their entire civilization.
 Strange and cool as it is to watch, it also feels comfortably familiar in the characters’ dynamics with each other.
 One of the herders is a robot without an actual head—the closest thing is a floating hat that lights up as he talks—but the way he needles his other teammates is recognizable and real.

-Some shorts pair together naturally, and others—like the Ahmed Teliab’s Stardust and Tafadzwa Hove and Pious Nyenyewa’s Mukudzei—may be better off watching on their own.
+Some shorts pair together naturally, and others—like Ahmed Teliab’s Stardust and Tafadzwa Hove and Pious Nyenyewa’s Mukudzei—may be better off watching on their own.
 But if there’s one thing all 10 shorts share, it’s that they provide a glimpse into how a massively popular genre can be played around with when viewed through a different cultural lens.
 Much like with Disney’s other summer anthology hit Star Wars Visions (which Triggerfish worked on), Kizazi Moto has the juice, and it feels like it’s got the potential to become its best self if given the time to truly grow.

 Kizazi Moto: Generation Fire’s 10-episode run is available now on Disney+.